 Policy decision

-decide what personal data you will use to form your matching criteria for both your main scheme and A V Cs by 31 October 2024
+before connection decide what personal data you will use to form your matching criteria for both your main scheme and A V Cs

-on an ongoing basis keep the policy under review.
+after connection keep your matching policy under review.

 Record keeping action

-keep a record of your matching criteria for at least six years from the end of the scheme year in which you make that decision by 31 October 2024 and ongoing
+before and after connection keep a record of your matching criteria for at least six years from the end of the scheme year in which you make that decision

-keep a record of how you decided upon your matching criteria and the parties you communicated with in doing so by 31 October 2024 and ongoing.
+before and after connection keep a record of how you decided upon your matching criteria and the parties you communicated with in doing.

 Governance action

-produce or update your D P I A to take account of your matching criteria policy decision by 31 October 2024.
+before connection produce or update your D P I A to take account of your matching criteria policy decision

+after connection update your DPIA where your matching policy changes.

 Internal controls action

-ASAP assess the quality of the data you plan to use in your matching criteria – is it accurate and digitally accessible?
+before connection assess the quality of the data you plan to use in your matching criteria – is it accurate and digitally accessible?

-ASAP create a data improvement plan if necessary
+before connection create a data improvement plan if necessary

 regularly review your plan to make sure improvements have taken place

-on an ongoing basis put a plan in place to maintain the accuracy and accessibility of the personal data used to form your matching criteria – main scheme and A V Cs.
+after connection put a plan in place to maintain the accuracy and accessibility of the personal data used to form your matching criteria – main scheme and A V Cs.

 Providing information to the ecosystem